chainstack/docs/docs/operations/corda/tools.md

 See also [View node access and credentials](/platform/view-node-access-and-credentials).

-2. Run the Spring webserver:
+3. Run the Spring webserver:

 ``` sh
 ./gradlew runPartyAServer
 ```

-This will engage the `runPartyAServer` task specified in `build.gradle` and start the server connected to your node.
+This will engage the `runPartyAServer` task specified in `build.gradle`, start the server, and connect the server to your node.

 ::: warning
 The task progress for the webserver start printed in the output will never reach 100% completion.
-You can access the webserver at around 85%.
+You can access the webserver at around 95%.
 :::

 You can access the server locally via `localhost:SERVER_PORT` or from a remote machine via `IP_ADDRESS:SERVER_PORT`.